 If you want to know how to write an ode, this article is going to show you exactly how to do it, step-by-step.

-I want to give you all of the tools, tips, and tricks to write perfect odes right out of the gate – whether you are writing for personal pleasure or as part of a writing assignment for school.
+In this guide, I’m going to give you all of the tools, tips, and tricks to write perfect odes right out of the gate.

 If you are a regular poem writer, you may have written odes in the past without ever knowing it.